boystrange/astro/seagull-nebula/index.md

 ![Automatic DBE](adbe.png){:.aside .noshadow}

 I cropped ~50px around the border to get rid of any stacking artifacts caused by dithering.
-Since the telescope had been mounted the whole week, the framing was exactly the same and there was no need to further crop the image.
+Since the telescope stayed mounted the whole week, the framing was exactly the same and there was no need to further crop the image.

-The seagull nebula is relatively low at my latitude, which means that the resulting image presents a fairly strong gradient due to light pollution.
+The seagull nebula is relatively low at my latitude, which meant that the resulting image presented a fairly strong gradient caused by light pollution.
 I found that the **Automatic DBE** script by Seti Astro worked well on this target, provided that I excluded all areas containing significant nebulosity.